Pet insurance FAQs

 If your dog or cat is microchipped, contact the microchipping company to see if they’ve been handed in anywhere.
 Contact your local animal rescue centres, ask your neighbours and put the word out on social media.

 Our pet insurance can help with advertising and reward money if your pet goes astray.
-Our Lost and found cover is included with Classic and Premier cover levels, and is an optional add on with Basic cover.
+Our Lost and found cover is included on all levels of cover.

 You are covered for the cost of vet fees under your policy, subject to the amount of vet fees and whether the condition is covered under your policy.
 But the amount you can claim depends on whether you have a basic, classic or premier policy, and is subject to the terms and conditions of your policy.